asanchez75/webfm/README.txt

 personal systems.
 This ability to heirarchically arrange files greatly enhances the  managability of large collections of data.

-Currently the module has two components and two separate settings controls.
-The main component is the file manager module.
-The optional component is the attachment module.

 WebFM does not exclude the use of the upload.module or other modules that depend on the flat filesystem schema.
 WebFM uses the file_move and file_copy functions from file.inc.

 Bug reports can be sent to the email address in the credits area below.

 Installation
 ------------------------------------------------------------------------------

   - Copy the webfm directory to your Drupal modules directory
-  - Enable the module(s) on Drupal's admin/modules page.
+  - Enable the module on Drupal's admin/modules page.
 An install file updates the database with the necessary table additions.
-  - Set the module(s) settings on the admin/settings/<module> page
+  - Configure the module at admin/settings/webfm and create the root sub-directories.
+  - Update the menu cache by navigating to admin/menu

 Configuration
 ------------------------------------------------------------------------------